-KooZic uses Python 2.7, relies on PostgreSQL as a database system and FFmpeg for music transcoding.
+KooZic uses Python 3.5 (or 3.6), relies on PostgreSQL as a database system and FFmpeg for music transcoding.
 It uses as a core system the Odoo software.

 A Docker image is available and provides an up and running installation without hassle.
 It should work on any Docker-supported platform (including Windows).

 An installation script is provided to automatize installation, un-installation and upgrade.

 curl https://raw.githubusercontent.com/DocMarty84/koozic/11.0/extra/installer/koozic_install.py > k_install.py chmod +x k_install.py sudo ./k_install.py install

 Access KooZic in your browser at http://localhost:8069.
 The default login and password is “admin”.
 Change the password right away!.